 Veterans at half-time status or higher will receive a monthly benefit check.
-The rate of the monthly benefit check will vary by students' status and the educational chapter they are receiving.
+The monthly benefit rate varies by students' enrollment status and education chapter.
 Up-to-date pay charts are available online at www.gibill.gov.

-All students using Veteran Affairs educational benefits need to verify their enrollment with the Veteran Services Office by completing an Enrollment Certification Request Form.
-An Enrollment Certification Request Form must be submitted to Veteran Services in the PVC Financial Aid Office every time a student has any changes in enrollment, to include added, dropped, withdrawn, no-show, or cancelled courses.
+All students using education benefits verify enrollment with the Veteran Services Office.
+An "Enrollment Certification Request" form is submitted to Veteran Services in the PVC Financial Aid Office every time a student has a change in enrollment.

+Enrollment status changes occur when courses are added, dropped, withdrawn, no showed, or cancelled.

-All Enrollment Certification Requests will be processed with no exemptions one day after census date.
+All enrollment certification requests are processed with no exemptions one day after the college's census date.